-The Aging, Health and Well-being doctoral program (AHWB) is a collaborative program between Kinesiology, the School of Public Health and Health Systems, and the Department of Recreation and Leisure Studies in the Faculty of Applied Health Sciences.
+The Aging, Health and Well-being doctoral program (AHWB) is a collaborative program between Kinesiology and Health Sciences, the School of Public Health Sciences, and the Department of Recreation and Leisure Studies in the Faculty of Health.

 Research interests of faculty members who participate in the collaborative program, as well as detailed course and program requirements are listed at the Aging, Health, and Well-being website.